-Prof. Girish Nath Jha teaches Computational Linguistics at the School of Sanskrit and Indic Studies in Jawaharlal Nehru University (JNU) and is currently the dean of the school.
-He also holds concurrent appointment at the Center of Linguistics in JNU.
-Prof Jha till recently held the position of the director of International Collaboration of JNU.
-His research interests include Machine Translation, Indian languages corpora and standards, Lexicography, e-learning, web based technologies, RDBMS, software design and localization.
-Details on his work can be obtained from http://sanskrit.jnu.ac.in.
+Prof. Girish Nath Jha teaches Computational Linguistics at the School of Sanskrit & Indic Studies in Jawaharlal Nehru University (JNU) and is currently the Dean of the school.
+He also holds concurrent appointments in JNU’s Center of Linguistics, Special Center of E-Learning and is an Associated Faculty in the ABV School of Management and Entrepreneurship.
+Prof Jha was previously the director of JNU’s International Collaboration during 2016-18.

 His research interests include Indian languages corpora and standards, Sanskrit and Hindi linguistics, Science & Technology in ancient texts, Lexicography, Machine Translation, e-learning, web based technologies, RDBMS, software design and localization.
 Details on his work can be obtained from http://sanskrit.jnu.ac.in .
 Prof Jha has done collaborative research with the Center for Indic Studies, University of Massachusetts, Dartmouth, MA, USA as "Mukesh and Priti Chatter Distinguished Professor of History of Science" during 2009-12, has been a visiting professor at the Yogyakarta State University, Indonesia in 2013.
 He was awarded DAAD fellowships twice in 2014 and 2016 to teach Computational Linguistics in the Digital Humanities department at University of Würzburg, Germany and has been a visiting Professor at the University of Florence in the summer of 2016.